CityofToronto/bdit_flashcrow/scripts/dev/README.md

 Most of MOVE development takes place in a Vagrant VM.
 This helps ensure that all developers have the same environment, and that this environment is as similar as possible to those in staging and production.

+## General Assumptions

+This guide assumes you're running Windows 10/  However, MOVE development itself takes place within a Linux-based VM managed by `vagrant`.
+If you're using a different operating system:

+- install mentioned packages and utilities using the appropriate package manager;
+- note that file paths here use `\`, but your operating system may use `/` instead.

+We also assume that you'll be using Visual Studio Code with remote development over SSH for development.
+(You can use other tools, but our configurations are tailored to this particular IDE setup, and we don't have the resources to manage multiple IDE configurations.)

 ## City of Toronto Developers: Read This!

-Developers at the City of Toronto have a couple of additional steps.
+Developers at the City of Toronto have a few additional steps, as well as some configurations that are specific to the internal City environment.
 See [City of Toronto Installation Specifics](https://www.notion.so/bditto/City-of-Toronto-Installation-Specifics-27f8e51998e64d4dabc47d8d74a8c4eb), and refer to that guide throughout this process for further details.

 ## Set up System Prerequisites

 ### Command-Line Tools: `git` and `vagrant`

 Install [`git`](https://git-scm.com/) and [`vagrant`](https://www.vagrantup.com/downloads) for use on the command line.

+[`scoop`](https://scoop.sh/) can help install these on Windows; for other operating systems, use the appropriate package manager.

 ### VirtualBox